International Research Training Group (GRK 2101)

 Guest lecture by Prof. Ignacio Cirac

-This Friday, the GRK is welcoming Prof. Ignacio Cirac from the Max Planck Institute of Quantum Optics to present his recent work in our GRK seminar.
+On January 9, 2018 Prof. Ignacio Cirac from the Max Planck Institute of Quantum Optics presented his recent work in our GRK seminar.

 Meldung vom: 05.02.2018 11:00 Uhr